dvoraka/hstest/README.md

 You need to install Stack first.
 [Documentation](https://docs.haskellstack.org/en/stable/README/)

 ### IntelliJ-Haskell
 Then you need IDEA plugin.
-If you already use any plugin, uninstall it.
+If you already use any Haskell plugin, uninstall it.
 For the latest instructions see project [readme](https://github.com/rikvdkleij/intellij-haskell/blob/master/README.md).